Linuxaniket/React-Learning-WebApp/README.md

 App will be available at: http://localhost:5173

 ## 🤝 Contributions
--Want to help expand the platform?
+- Want to help expand the platform?
 Feel free to:
--Fork this repo
+- Fork this repo
--Create a branch: git checkout -b new-topic/useEffect -Commit your changes
+- Create a branch: git checkout -b new-topic/useEffect
+- Commit your changes
--Open a pull request!
+- Open a pull request!
 Your contribution will help others learn too 🚀

 ## 📬 Contact